Integrating Red with AI Guardrails

 Responsible Category → Multiple Defenses

-Responsible category findings may require multiple Guard defenses:
+Responsible category findings may require multiple AI Guardrails defenses:

-Based on a typical Red scan, here’s a recommended Guard configuration:
+Based on a typical Red scan, here’s a recommended AI Guardrails configuration:

 For High Security Findings